simple-registry/simple-registry/README.md

 ## Configuration

-The configuration file, `config.toml`, is located in the working directory.
-It is automatically reloaded whenever the file is modified, provided the changes are valid.
+The configuration file (by default `config.toml`) is automatically reloaded whenever the file is modified, provided the changes are valid.

 This feature is particularly useful for tasks like rotating certificates, updating policies, or adjusting other settings.